MEV (Maximal Extractable Value)

 MEV extraction involves several mechanisms:

 Back-Running: After a transaction executes, a searcher exploits the resulting state change.
-If a large buy pushes a token up 1%, back-runner buys immediately after, selling for small profit.
+If a large buy pushes a token up, the back-runner buys immediately after, selling for a small profit.

 Sandwich Attack: Combining front and back-running.
-Searcher places transaction before the victim's trade and after it, extracting maximum value from the price impact.
+A searcher places a transaction before the victim's trade and after it, extracting maximum value from the price impact.

 Liquidation Catching: Searching for borrowers about to be liquidated in lending protocols, executing liquidations before users can protect themselves, capturing liquidation bonuses.